anubhavsrivastava/perceptible/README.md

 Perceptible can be used to detect viewability of any DOM element that the user is currently looking at.
 A Element may be part of the page but not under current viewport (due to user scroll), perceptible helps to calculate viewability for such elements for analytics and other purpose.

-In addition to view port, it also consider page focus and switching of tabs while calculating the visibility of element.
+In addition to view port, it also considers page focus and switching of tabs while calculating the visibility of element.
 Entire visibility duration of the element is also reported.

+Perceptible is highly configurable and easy to use.

 View the sample using `npm run sample`

+## Use Cases

+-   Analytics
+-   Ad viewability and audience engagement
+-   A/B testing experiments
+-   Lazy Loading
+-   Video element time calculations

 ## Documentation